apollographql/apollo-server/docs/source/features/plugins.md

       requestDidStart(requestContext) {

-        /* Request-specific scope can be created here and used in more granular life-cycle events below. */
+        /* Request-specific scope can be created here and used in more granular lifecycle events below. */

         return {

           parsingDidStart(requestContext) {
-            /* This `parsingDidStart` life-cycle event is
+            /* This `parsingDidStart` lifecycle event is
-               called when parsing begins, but scoped within the `requestDidStart` server life-cycle event. */
+               called when parsing begins, but scoped within the `requestDidStart` server lifecycle event. */
           },

         }